Excel-DNA/Tutorials/Fundamentals/ArgumentTypeBasics.md

 I want to explain how different data types are used by Excel for the worksheet data, in VBA for UDF arguments and variable values and correspondingly for UDFs created in the .NET type system.
 I'll discuss the  basic data types as they appear in these different settings, with a specific focus on user-defined functions (UDFs) created in VBA vs. those created in Excel-DNA with the .NET languages.

-UDFs that are created in VBA or .NET will receive (and return) values from (and to) the worksheet.
-* How are the data types and special values related?
-* What differs when code is moved from VBA to VB.NET?

 Data type related issues that I don't cover in detail in this 'Basics' topic include:
 * Linked Data Types in new versions of Excel
 * Dynamic arrays and how they work with UDFs.